BEAR-Labs/FMS-Band/README.md

 ## Introduction
 Hand gesture recognition is a vital component in the development of technologies such as prosthetics, exoskeletons, and virtual reality systems, offering intuitive and user-friendly control interfaces.
 However, the high cost and dependency on expensive software of commercially available solutions create barriers to their accessibility, particularly for research and clinical cases.
-The design focuses on fitment for consistent sensor contact, accessibility through affordable components and open-source tools, and modularity for customization and integration with various systems.This manual aims to guide the process of constructing a low-cost, open-source Force Myography (FMG) device.
+The armband design focuses on fitment for consistent sensor contact, accessibility through affordable components and open-source tools, and modularity for customization and integration with various systems.
+This manual aims to guide the process of constructing a low-cost, open-source Force Myography (FMG) device.

 ### FMG